 Finally, we'll discuss the claims about vitamins and minerals in corn.
 Although corn does provide many vitamins and minerals, it not necessarily an exceptional ingredient in this regards.
 There are many other ingredients which are more complete and biologically appropriate.
 Therefore the usage of corn as the primary ingredient in dog food should certainly warrant further questioning.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Iams Proactive Health Lamb Meal & Rice Formula are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Iams Proactive Health With Grass-Fed Lamb are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Iams recipe.